First of all, a glossary of definitions is called for 😁

-A topic is a “special” skill, which helps organise the content catalogue into categories.
+A topic is a “special” skill, which helps organise the courses catalogue into categories.

 3. “Skills and Topics”: what are they for?

-Faced with a multitude of content, administrators and learners alike find it hard to get their bearings.
+Faced with a multitude of courses, administrators and learners alike find it hard to get their bearings.

-To effectively navigate through this content library, myskillcamp now lets you organise your catalogue by adding filters by skill or by topic.
-In summary, this will greatly streamline browsing and content searches 😀
+To effectively navigate through this course library, myskillcamp now lets you organise your catalogue by adding filters by skill or by topic.
+In summary, this will greatly streamline browsing and courses searches 😀

 This feature is built on various foundations: